agarwalvipin/open_cfa/docs/LOS/Derivatives/Reading 73.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** This table is pure gold for the exam.
+💡 CFA Exam Tip ✍️:This table is pure gold for the exam.
 Questions asking "what happens to a call/put value if X increases?" are extremely common.
 Memorize this table and the logic behind each relationship.
 The effect of volatility is a particularly important and frequently tested concept.
 </div>
 </div>